-No - only if your child has an Education, Health, and Care Plan and is placed in specialist provision.
+No - only if your child has a Education and Health Care Plan and is placed in specialist provision.

 6) Provision of a suitable education

 Do children educated otherwise have to follow the National Curriculum?

 Parents are not legally required to do this.
 However, some find it useful to know what the National Curriculum is and what children are taught in school.